Horse: Behavior

 Horses are prey animals with a strong fight-or-flight response.
 Their first reaction to a threat is to startle and usually flee, although they will stand their ground and defend themselves when flight is impossible or if their young are threatened.
 They also tend to be curious; when startled, they will often hesitate an instant to ascertain the cause of their fright, and may not always flee from something that they perceive as non-threatening.
-Most light horse riding breeds were developed for speed, agility, alertness and endurance; natural qualities that extend from their wild ancestors.
+Most light horse riding breeds were developed for speed, agility, alertness, and endurance, natural qualities that extend from their wild ancestors.
 However, through selective breeding, some breeds of horses are quite docile, particularly certain draft horses.

 Horses are herd animals, with a clear hierarchy of rank, led by a dominant individual, usually a mare.
 They are also social creatures that are able to form companionship attachments to their own species and to other animals, including humans.
 They communicate in various ways, including vocalizations such as nickering or whinnying, mutual grooming, and body language.
 Many horses will become difficult to manage if they are isolated, but with training, horses can learn to accept a human as a companion, and thus be comfortable away from other horses.
 However, when confined with insufficient companionship, exercise, or stimulation, individuals may develop stable vices, an assortment of bad habits, mostly stereotypies of psychological origin, that include wood chewing, wall kicking, "weaving" (rocking back and forth), and other problems.

 Intelligence and learning

 Studies have indicated that horses perform a number of cognitive tasks on a daily basis, meeting mental challenges that include food procurement and identification of individuals within a social system.
 They also have good spatial discrimination abilities.
 They are naturally curious and apt to investigate things they have not seen before.
 Studies have assessed equine intelligence in areas such as problem solving, speed of learning, and memory.
 Horses excel at simple learning, but also are able to use more advanced cognitive abilities that involve categorization and concept learning.
-They can learn using habituation, desensitization, classical conditioning, and operant conditioning, and positive and negative reinforcement.
+They can learn using habituation, desensitization, classical conditioning, operant conditioning, and positive and negative reinforcement.
 One study has indicated that horses can differentiate between "more or less" if the quantity involved is less than four.

 Domesticated horses may face greater mental challenges than wild horses, because they live in artificial environments that prevent instinctive behavior whilst also learning tasks that are not natural.
 Horses are animals of habit that respond well to regimentation, and respond best when the same routines and techniques are used consistently.
 One trainer believes that "intelligent" horses are reflections of intelligent trainers who effectively use response conditioning techniques and positive reinforcement to train in the style that best fits with an individual animal's natural inclinations.